 The Volvo B5RLE Hybrid trial in Singapore was initiated by Volvo Buses without Government funding, to test the performance of Volvo diesel hybrid buses in tropical climates like Singapore.
-One trial unit, SBS8002T, was trialed on various bus serviced during its 2 year stint in Singapore.
+One trial unit, SBS8002T, was trialled on various bus serviced during its 2-year stint in Singapore.

 The bus was permitted to operate on Singapore’s roads under the Road Traffic Act.
 In the first trial phase, the bus operated on bus services 506, 185 and 143.
 The second trial phase saw the bus being operated on bus services 268 & 13.

 A single Volvo B5RLE Hybrid bus was brought in by Volvo Buses for SBS Transit around 2014; the second model of hybrid-electric bus introduced by the operator.
 The bus was spotted in Hougang Bus Depot in full white livery in early 2014.
 Revenue service equipment was installed on 26 June 2014.
 Registered on 16 Feburary 2015 as SBS8002T, the registration follows the two previously-introduced Sunlong SLK6121 Hybrid buses which went on trial in 2010, then registered as SBS8000Z and SBS8001X.

 - Volvo D5F215 diesel engine

 – Power rating of 216 hp (161 kW) @ 2200 rpm

 – Torque rating of 800 Nm @ 1200 – 1700 rpm

 - 120kW electric motor with Li-Ion batteries for additional power